The second in Trinity Film Review’s Summer Series (2019): touching on all things summer, student, and coming of age cinema.

 In this section, writers were asked to choose films that fit best with a certain field of study: ones that you can watch instead of grinding away at the books.
-From Modern Languages to Economics to the Sciences, there’s a film here that most anyone could see.
+From Modern Languages to Economics to the Sciences, there’s a film here that almost anyone could see.

-Seirce Mhac Conghail
+Written by Seirce Mhac Conghail

 Anyone currently giving a language the seen should watch the 2016 stunner Arrival.

 Arrival is about the descent of mysterious alien ships onto Earth, and the chaos that ensues as humanity attempts to somehow handle this.
 As human terror means loading bullets into guns, the need for communication with these beings becomes especially pressing.
 Front and centre is Dr Louise Banks, played by Amy Adams, a linguistics professor who is employed to learn from and understand these aliens, while privately being haunted by flashbacks of her own life.
 Dr Banks patiently teaches these enormous, squid-like beings simple words, in exchange for their own symbols.
 If, at this end of the year, you too feel like an enormous squid and need to be taught simple words, this is the film for you.